Sleeping Children Around the World

 About Sleeping Children Around the World:

 Founded in 1970, Sleeping Children Around the World (SCAW) aims to improve the health and well-being of children in developing countries.
 The charity distributes bed kits to children aged 6 to 12.
 SCAW states that bed kits are manufactured locally to help stimulate the economy in the target country.
 Each kit contains a mattress, a mosquito net, bedding, clothing, and school supplies – contents vary from country to country.
-SCAW works only in countries with Gross National Income per capita less than US $6,000.
+SCAW works only in countries with a Gross National Income per capita less than US $6,000.

 In F2022, SCAW spent $152,000 to distribute 4,343 bed kits for an average cost of $35 per bed kit.
 In F2022, it sent bed kits to Bangladesh, Tanzania, and Uganda.
-Going forward, SCAW intends for its bed kits to cost $40 each.

 My anchor